MapsPeople/docs/src/cms/index.md

 ![map-main](/assets/cms/interface-overview/Map_Main.png)

-1. A button to return you to the main menu.
 1. Select the active Solution.
 1. Enters the "Map" view (shown on the image).
 This is the page you see when logging into the CMS.
 1. Enters the "Solution Details" menu containing the submenus mentioned earlier.
-1. View a sample Web App using the information entered in the CMS.
+1. Open the Standard Web App using the information entered in the CMS.
+(Only available if you have set an Alias)
 1. Enter the "Settings" menu page containing subpages.
 1. Opens a drop-down menu containing options such as "Docs", "Log Out", and a link to enabling two-factor authentication.
 1. Select the active Venue.
+The filter bar can then be used to narrow down the data you see on the Map and Lists for this Venue.
 1. Select one or more Buildings.
 1. Select one or more Floors.
 1. Filters on whether Rooms, POIs, and Areas should be shown on the Map and in the List.